johaahn/bml/README.md

 The bml library can be compiled and used in other languages.
-The binding for Matlab, Octave and Python are provided.
+The language binding for Matlab, Octave and Python are provided.

-## Matlab
+## Matlab (Windows)

+### Overview

+The Matlab binding of the bml library creates mex functions to manipulate the bml files that can be called from Matlab.

 The following instructions describes how to compile and use the bml library in Matlab.

-The bml Matlab binding creates mex functions that can be called from Matlab.
+### Prerequisites

+A Visual Studio or MinGW C/C++ compiler installation is required for generating the bml Matlab mex functions.

+### Getting the required Source Code  and Build

 1. Checkout bml library from Github: